-Every person at the end of their life may live in dignity, respect and comfort and not feel alone.
+Every person, at the end of their life, may live with dignity, respect and comfort, and not feel alone.

-We are a hospice without walls that, through education, advocacy and our presence, offer companionship and support to enhance the well-being of individuals and their caregivers during life-limiting illness and bereavement, within our community.
+We are a hospice without walls that through education, advocacy and presence, offers companionship and support to enhance the well-being of individuals within our community, and their caregivers, during life-limiting illness and bereavement.

 Beliefs And Values

-- Each person, regardless of race, religion or personal life choices has as an intrinsic value as an autonomous and unique individual.
+- Each person, regardless of race, cultural identity, level of ability, spiritual beliefs, public or personal gender identity, has intrinsic value as an autonomous and unique individual.

 - Both living and dying provide opportunities for personal growth and self-actualization.

 - Client and family suffering, expectations, needs, hopes, and fears are central to service planning.

 - Directors, Staff and Volunteers enter into relationships with clients, families, colleagues and the community based on dignity, confidentiality and integrity.

 - Communities are strengthened when services are based on a unified and caring response to suffering.

 - Compassion based on a foundation and framework of sensitivity and fairness to all.